Providence is a fantastic holiday destination thanks to its unique collegial atmosphere and many engaging activities.

 The styles of architecture here range from Federal to Victorian.

-This place is related to the famous horror writer Edgar Allen Poe, and you will feel charmed visiting this building.
+The latter is related to the famous horror writer Edgar Allen Poe, and you will feel charmed visiting this building.

-Museum of Natural History
+Geek Out at the Museum of Natural History and Planetarium

-Governor Henry Lippitt House
+Tour the Governor Henry Lippitt House

 These rooms are built in the beautiful Renaissance Revival style and are a feast for the eyes.